spawnfest/tabtab/README.md

               {aliases, [string()]}]}
 ```
 -   `file` - absolute or relative (to `_build/<profile/`)
+    -   target directory will be created if missing
 -   `aliases` - list of strings on which you want to trigger autocomplete

 Options: